UPDATE 1-North Dakota's oil output rises 2 pct in April

 By Ernest Scheyder

-HOUSTON, June 13 North Dakota's daily oil production rose 2 percent in April as rising crude prices encouraged companies to pump more, complicating OPEC's attempts to stabilize global markets.
+HOUSTON, June 13 (Reuters) - North Dakota's daily oil production rose 2 percent in April as rising crude prices encouraged companies to pump more, complicating OPEC's attempts to stabilize global markets.

 The state pumped 1.05 million barrels of oil per day in April, up from 1.03 million bpd in March, according to data from North Dakota's Department of Mineral Resources, which reports on a two-month lag.